SmartlyDressedGames/Unturned-Docs/CuratedMaps.md

 Stockpile Preparation
 ---------------------

-Each release is usually accompanied by a few cosmetics and skins in the game's item store.
+Each curated map release is usually accompanied by a few cosmetics and skins in the game's item store.
 Royalties from the sales are shared with the mod team.
+Even if a project is not eligible for curation, it may be appropriate to have some support-the-creator items in the Stockpile e.g. the Candyland map.

 __File Sharing__: Ideally the items have been setup for use as clothes in-game, and then exported into a .unitypackage.
 This package will then be imported into the vanilla project.